Koh Lipe Island, Thailand: My First Solo Travel Experience

 I never planned for this trip to happen—it just did.
-And somehow, it turned into my first-ever solo trip!
-Originally, I had my heart set on Tioman, but life had other plans—thanks to a little drama in the matters of the heart department (we’ve all been there, right?), I decided to make a spontaneous move—getting my passport done.
+And somehow, it ended up being my first-ever solo trip!
+At first, I had my heart set on Tioman, but life had other plans.
+A little drama in the matters of the heart department pushed me to make a last-minute decision, and that’s when I decided to get my passport done.
 And guess what?
-I had to wait for nearly 7 hours at the Kajang Immigration Office!
+I had to wait almost 7 hours at the Kajang Immigration Office.
 Seven.
 Freaking.
 Hours.
-The place was packed, but my determination was stronger.
+The place was packed, but my willpower was stronger.

 The Big Decision: Where to Go?